 To understand consumers fully, businesses must track every level of interaction, digital and human.
 Failing to do so could lead to leaving money on the table by failing to make a sale or having your customers go elsewhere.

 Human connection and conversation remain the primary method of communication when making emotional or complex decisions.
 Ninety percent of companies claim that they compete based on the customer service provided.
 Failing to integrate humans into the customer service platform can be detrimental to business growth.
 More than 50 percent of consumers have backed out of a purchase when receiving poor customer service.
-Thirty-three percent consider changing companies altogether.
+Thirty-three percent consider changing companies all together.